outofthemouthofbabes/outofthemouthofbabes.github.io/index.md

-# Out of the Mouth of Babes Blog
+# Out of the Mouths of Babes Blog

 A blog about issues children face